Scusemua/Wukong/README.md

 Paper: In Search of a Fast and Efficient Serverless DAG Engine https://arxiv.org/abs/1910.05896

+This branch contains the version of Wukong used during the writing of the paper linked above.

 ## What is Wukong?

 Wukong is a serverless DAG scheduler attuned to AWS Lambda.
 Wukong provides decentralized scheduling using a combination of static and dynamic scheduling.
 Wukong supports general Python data analytics workloads.